Installing CAM-AI server on a Raspberry Pi or Debian PC

 What’s next?

-• A CAM-AI server installed on a slow machine (Raspberry Pi for example) needs a connection to another server that is capable of doing the AI work.
+• A CAM-AI server installed on with the standard setup needs a connection to another server that is capable of doing the AI work.
 Get an account from our fast server in the cloud.
 Here is how.
 Write down your new username and password.
 You will need it later.

 • To connect your camera to your server and your Server to the AI server, you need to do a basic server setup.